ParisNBruner/ParisNBruner/README.md

 ### Hi there!
 My name is Paris(She/Her), I am a Applied Computing + MTV + SEB major at UW 👋
 ## I am currently working on:
+    •Creating a Web App via React that helps non-profits connect and exchange goods

-     •Creating a chatbot in python
+    •Creating a Portfolio Webpage using Bootstrap

-    •Grapevine: A social justice focused research project that utilizes GIS software such as ArcGIS

-    •Documenting.
-I am currently learning the basics of technical writing and how to utilize software development cycles.

     •Data Visualization using R

-    •Creating a Portfolio Webpage using Bootstrap